trilinos/Trilinos/cmake/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 ``<upstreamBuildDir>/external_packages``.
 These contain modern CMake targets that are pulled in by the downstream ``<Package>Config.cmake`` files under ``<upstreamBuildDir>/external_packages``.
-These external package/TPL config files are placed in a seprate directory to avoid being found by accident.
+These external package/TPL config files are placed in a separate directory to avoid being found by accident.

 Installation Testing